soichih/progress/README.md

 # SCA Progress Service

-## Specs
+## Specifications

 ### Progress Message
-Progress reporting of job is critical to provide user accurate image of what the system is doing, has done, and will be doing, and gives user understanding of how long the job till take, even if it's just a ballpark estimate occasionally.
-The same information also allows portal to decide if it should send completion notification (there is no point of sending completion notification if the job takes 10 seconds), or when to send notification(if a job takes 1 week to complete, maybe we should send *progress* notification that the job is progressing).
+Progress reporting of job is critical to provide user accurate view of what the system is doing, has done, and will be doing, and gives user understanding of how long the job till take, even if it's just a ballpark estimate occasionally.
+The same information also allows other services to decide if it should send completion notification (there is no point of sending completion notification if the job only takes 10 seconds), or send more notifications (if a job takes 1 week to complete, maybe we should send *progress* notifications to let user know that we are working on it).

 Job progress is inherently hierarchical.
 For example, portal might know that, the entire job consists of 3 big parts (1 to thaw/stage input, 2 to run the workflow, and 3 to do some post processing) although it might not know the details on each sub steps.
 Recursively, for each sub steps, it might know how many parallel jobs to run, but it might not know the detail on each job.
 So on..